intervalidus

 trait ContinuousValue[T] extends DomainValueLike[T]

-Unlike discrete values, there is no requirement for having predecessors and successors defined.
-Although every digitized data structure is discrete, it is often easier to work with some data types when they are treated as continuous.
-For example, integer values and local dates are good candidates for being discrete where double-precision float values and local date-times are better treated as continuous.
+Unlike a DiscreteValue, a continuous value is not necessarily well-ordered.
+That is, there is no requirement for having predecessors and successors defined.
+Although one can say that every digitized data structure is, by its very nature, discrete, it is often easier to reason about some data types when treated as continuous.
+For example, integer values and local dates are good candidates for being treated as discrete where double-precision float values and local date-times are often better treated as continuous.

 Type parameters